caoccao/Javet/docs/reference/troubleshooting/inspector.rst

       - Called when V8 sends an unsolicited event (e.g., ``Debugger.paused``, ``Debugger.scriptParsed``).
     * - ``flushProtocolNotifications()``
       - Called by V8 to signal that all pending notifications have been flushed.
+    * - ``installAdditionalCommandLineAPI(IV8ValueObject commandLineAPI)``
+      - Called when V8 sets up the command-line API for a context.
+Properties set on ``commandLineAPI`` become available as "magic" variables during ``Runtime.evaluate`` with ``includeCommandLineAPI: true``.
+This allows custom DevTools console helpers without polluting the global scope.
+Has a default empty implementation so existing listeners do not need to override it.
     * - ``runIfWaitingForDebugger(int contextGroupId)``
       - Called when V8 is ready to run but may be waiting for a debugger to attach.
     * - ``sendRequest(String message)``